shingarov/MachineArithmetic/README.md

 ### ...into Smalltalk/X

-*NOTE*: Following instructions assume you recent Smalltalk/X jv-branch, i.e., version newer than 2021-12-09 (older versions might not have required Pharo compatibility support - Tonel, PackageManifests, ... - built in).
+**NOTE**: Following instructions assume you recent [Smalltalk/X jv-branch][1], i.e., version newer than 2021-12-09
+(older versions might not have required Pharo compatibility support - Tonel, PackageManifests, ... - built in).

-*NOTE*: Following instruction *load only core* MachineArithmetic package (basically Z3 bindings).
+**NOTE**: Following instructions *load only core* MachineArithmetic package (basically Z3 bindings) as the rest is not supported on Smalltalk/X at the moment.

 Either use shortcut: